AlexandLes/cinema-app/README.md

 -------------------------------------------------------------

-The purpose of this project is to create a web application for a cinema that enables users to browse through the schedule of movie sessions and purchase tickets online.
+The purpose of this project is to create a web application for a cinema that allows users to browse the schedule of movie sessions and purchase tickets online.
-The application is equipped with a user registration system and a secure section with different access rights, depending on user roles.
+The application has user registration system and a secure section with different access rights, depending on user roles.
-Users can also retrieve details about the movies that are available at the cinema, including descriptions.
+Users can also retrieve details about the movies available at the cinema, including descriptions.

 -------------------------------------------------------------
 # Features